Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Vitamins

 Overall, papaya is richer in Vitamins than an apple.
-This fruit contains a high level of Vitamin C, Vitamin A, Vitamin E, Vitamin B5, and Vitamin B3, also Vitamin K. Each papaya has the recommended daily amount of vitamin A. An apple and papaya contain equal levels of Vitamin B2 and B6 [6] [8].
+This fruit contains a high level of Vitamin C, Vitamin A, Vitamin E, Vitamin B5, Vitamin B3, and Vitamin K. Each papaya has the recommended daily amount of vitamin A. An apple and papaya contain equal levels of Vitamin B2 and B6 [6] [8].

 Vitamin Comparison